-In this tutorial, we will give an explanatory introduction of a TM4C123G microcontroller namely TIVA C series TM4C123G by Texas instrumentals.
-We will first give a detailed introduction of the microcontroller used for this development board.
-After that Pinout, GPIO pins, memory, and different peripherals available on the LaunchPad will be explained.
-It will include the description of features of every port including GPIO pins.
-In the end, we will see the different types of integrated development environments (IDE) that are available to program the TM4C123G development board.
+This tutorial is an introduction to the TM4C123 LaunchPad.
+In this tutorial, we will introduce the TM4C123G microcontroller, specifically the TIVA C series TM4C123G by Texas Instruments.
+We will first review the key features of the TM4C123G development board.
+After that, we will explain the pinout, GPIO pins, memory, and various peripherals available on the LaunchPad.
+This will include a detailed description of the features of each port, including the GPIO pins.
+Finally, we will explore the different integrated development environments (IDEs) available for programming the TM4C123G development board.

-If you can just a beginner in microcontrollers programming, you can read these tutorials:
+If you are just a beginner in microcontroller programming, you can read these tutorials:

 Tiva C Series TM4C123G LaunchPad Introduction

-The TM4C123G is a member of the class of high performance 32 bit ARM cortex M4 microcontroller with a broad set of peripherals developed by Texas Instrumentals.
+The TM4C123G is a member of the class of high-performance 32-bit ARM cortex M4 microcontrollers with a broad set of peripherals developed by Texas Instrumentals.
 The TIVA launchpad has a built-in processor clock frequency of up to 80MHz with a floating-point unit (FPU).
 The Cortex-M4F processor also supports the tail chaining functionality.
 It also includes a nested vector interrupt controller (NVIC).
 The debugging interface used is JTAG and SWD (serial wire debugger) for programming and debugging purposes.

 TM4C123G LaunchPad Features